 The decarbonization plan also includes tugboats and launches that use alternative fuels, the substitution of electricity production processes in favor of photovoltaic plants, the use of hydraulic energy, and ensuring that all facilities and infrastructure projects are environmentally responsible and sustainable.

 The Panama Canal first began tracking its carbon footprint in 2013 to align its operations with the global objectives of reducing emissions to combat climate change.

 Its plans to become carbon neutral were bolstered in 2017 with the launch of its Emissions Calculator, a tool that allows shipping lines to measure their greenhouse gas (GHG) emissions per route, and helps the canal analyse emissions produced by its own day-to-day operations.

-To Panama Canal has also implemented Maritime Single Window (VUMPA) to bolster efficiency and carbon footprint of transshipment procedures by streamlining logistics paperwork for international customers passing through the country.
+The Panama Canal has also implemented Maritime Single Window (VUMPA) to bolster the efficiency and carbon footprint of transshipment procedures by streamlining logistics paperwork for international customers passing through the country.
 As disclosed, it has saved up to 3,260 hours and over 300,000 paper forms each year.

 In addition, the Panama Canal also joined on April 22, on Earth Day, the Declaration of the “50 First Carbon-Neutral Organizations”, an initiative led by Panama’s Ministry of Environment to integrate national efforts to accelerate measurable climate actions.